-SOCI 190 Sociology: Service Learning
+SOCI 190 Sociology: Service Learning 3 cr.

-Service Learning is an instructional method that integrates community service with academic instruction.
+Service Learning is an instructional method that community with integrates service academic instruction.
 This service-training model of instruction used in sociology will focus on critical, reflective thinking, and civic responsibility, and commitment to the community.
 Students should develop a broader and deeper understanding of social issues through their service to the community.